Last updated: 25 September, 2020

 - Reinforce follow-ups and communication with all our students on an individual basis.

-In addition, we decided to make teaching time and evaluation methods more flexible.
+In addition, teaching time and evaluation methods have been made more flexible.

 On what platform do remote classes take place?